 For most top of funnel inquiries, chatbots can distinguish between things like sales questions and product return questions.
 And then they can route the chat stream to the appropriate human if the chatbot can’t handle the inquiry.

-On the prospect side, the chatbot offers speedy answers to questions that aren’t easily available elsewhere on the website.
+On the prospect side, the sales chatbot offers speedy answers to questions that aren’t easily available elsewhere on the website.
 This creates a high-quality customer experience.

 And it saves your human team for very high-value experiences with your prospects.
-The chatbots can push the prospect further down the sales funnel by addressing their top level questions.
+The chatbots can push the prospect further down the sales funnel by addressing their top-level questions.
 They can ask for a demo, or make an appointment with a salesperson.

 “A lot of times we’ll see folks who put one of our products on their website and suddenly meetings are getting booked for their sales development teams,” says Kotlyar.
 “It happens almost magically because there are high-speed, high-value interactions happening with the bot on the front end of the site.”

-Who Sends in the Bots?
+Who sends in the chatbots?

-Marketing’s usually in charge of anything on the website.
+Marketing is usually in charge of anything on the website.
 Especially anything that can affect conversion rates or load times, or change user journeys.
 So they usually begin the chatbot discussion.
 But bringing in sales and support early on gives them an opportunity to influence the purchase.

 Sales may be resistant to bots because they believe they lack the ability to engage and sell to a prospect on-the-fly the way a human can.
 But once you show them that the bain of a salesperson’s life—all that outreach—is eliminated by people coming to the site, the dynamic changes.

 Most of the time a salesperson has very preliminary interactions with lots of “leads” the vast majority of which end in a “No” or “I’ll talk to you later.”
-With a chatbot on the site, the bot receives all the brush-offs, pushing the prospects who request sales calls or demos further down the funnel.
+With a sales chatbot on the site, the bot receives all the brush-offs, pushing the prospects who request sales calls or demos further down the funnel.